bbawuah/personal-blogpage/src/pages/adventist-melodies.md

 </p>

 <p>
-Alot of apps use two different navigators on a screen.
+A lot of apps use two different navigators on a screen.
 A bottom tab navigator and a stack navigator.
 The hymnal app has the same structure.
 <br/>
 <br/>
 Every page on the main navigator has a stack navigator that makes it possible to move to different pages on a deeper level.